Zakria0/firstRepo/README.md

 # firstRepo
 testing github in this repository.
-If this is really useful I am going to switch to version control using github.
+If this is really skibidi I am going to switch to version gyatt using github.
-This is so far better.